Statistical hyperbolicity in Teichm\"uller space: The geometry of statistically thick geodesics

+is a connected subinterval of $[x,y]$ that properly contains $J$ and again satisfies (1)--(2).
+Thus the claim holds and so the lemma is verified. \end{proof}

-By the distance formula (\ref{dist}), it now follows that long intervals in the complement of $\mathcal{W}_\epsilon$ must travel a large distance the curve complex $\CC(S)$ of the whole surface.
+By the distance formula (\ref{dist}), any long interval disjoint from all thin intervals along $[x,y]$ must travel a large distance in the curve complex $\CC(S)$ of the whole surface.
 The following lemma says that each such subinterval contributes to the curve complex distance along the total geodesic.

 \begin{lemma}[Cumulative contribution of subintervals] There exist constants $0<\rho_1<1$ and $D_1>0$ such that for all $d>D_1$, if $[x,y]$ is a Teichm\"uller geodesic that contains $n$ subintervals $[x_i,y_i]$ with disjoint interiors whose endpoints satisfy $d_S(x_i,y_i)\geq d$, then